Ambiguous genitalia is a birth defect where the outer genitals do not have the typical appearance of either a boy or a girl.

 Normally, an infant inherits 1 pair of sex chromosomes, 1 X from the mother and 1 X or one Y from the father.
 The father "determines" the genetic sex of the child.
 A baby who inherits the X chromosome from the father is a genetic female and has 2 X chromosomes.
 A baby who inherits the Y chromosome from the father is a genetic male and has 1 X and 1 Y chromosome.

-Typically, ambiguous genitalia in genetic females (babies with 2 X chromosomes) has the following features:
+In most cases, ambiguous genitalia in genetic females (babies with 2 X chromosomes) has the following features:

 - An enlarged clitoris that looks like a small penis.